 Once Padre Pio met a young man who was in trousers and a sweater – Padre Pio told him to come back wearing the cowl of St Dominic.
 The man was flabbergasted, but confessed to being a Dominican priest.
 In this instance, Padre Pio showed-up a man who was wearing ordinary trousers because it hid the fact that the man was a priest.

-(Not to got off the topic, but there is an ancient Golden Girls episode where Dorothy, the swotty, opinionated, tall-as-a-tree school teacher falls for a fellow who dresses in jeans and a shirt – until she finds out that he’s a priest - he comes to her house for dinner dressed in a clerical garb to show her that he’s unavailable.
-He revealed that he was a priest a bit late – Dorothy is distraught.
-Sophia (Sicilian widow who once when trying to woo another Italian dressed all in thick black head-to-toe, ‘so he’ll know I’m available!’) struts down to the Church to give the priest a piece of her mind.)
+(Not to got off the topic, but there is an ancient Golden Girls episode where Dorothy, the swotty, opinionated, tall-as-a-tree school teacher falls for another teacher, Frank who dresses in jeans and a check shirt.
+When Dorothy invites Frank round for dinner, he comes dressed as a priest, and Dorothy asks, "why didn't you tell me your name was Fr Leahy?"
+He revealed that he was a priest too late – Dorothy is distraught.
+Sophia (Dorothy's mother from Sicily) struts down to the Church to give the priest a piece of her mind.
+On another occasion, Sophia, is trying to woo an Italian man, and she dresses like a grieving widow thick black lace head-to-toe, ‘so he’ll know I’m available!’)

 When other great and highly esteemed Catholics like GK Chesterton and Cardinal Siri argue about what women should and shouldn’t wear, there is a sense that they think only women have a responsibility for dressing well and for modesty.
 Not to affront GK Chesterton fans, but his remarks on women wearing trousers are crass: ‘as a little while ago it was common for an "advanced" woman to claim the right to wear trousers; a right about as grotesque as the right to wear a false nose...’
 Chesterton may have been writing in a time when the dictatorship of politically correctness did not reign, but by only stating, in his opinion, that women in trousers may be ‘grotesque’, without remarking on men's ‘grotesque’ choices of clothes, he presents an unbalanced argument.